Meet Melanie Cohn: the Social Media Expert Behind Dunkin’ Brands’ Digital Innovation

 Enter Melanie Cohn, who has been leading digital and social media strategy at the food and beverage brand since 2014.
 Melanie was recently named to the Forbes 30 Under 30 list for leading unique digital initiatives for the company, and she’s been instrumental in evolving the brand’s presence both in restaurants and online.

 Dunkin' is a 68-year-old legacy brand.
-How does your team keep the brand fresh and engaging, while still staying true to the brand's essence on social?
+How does your team keep the brand fresh and engaging, while still staying true to the brand's essence on social media?

 Consumer expectations are constantly evolving.
 How does Dunkin’ stay ahead of the curve to meet and exceed these expectations?